How to Use Stitch Markers

 This is a super helpful crochet stitch markers tutorial for beginners that are looking to start more complex projects or those crocheters who have never tried to use them.
 Stitch markers have a fantastic number of uses so learning how to use them can be super beneficial in your next crochet project!

-Learn a new crochet stitch that will really add some texture to your crochet patterns: Crochet Star Stitch Tutorial
+Learn a new crochet stitch that will really add some texture to your crochet patterns: How to Crochet a Star Stitch

 How to Use Stitch Markers: